MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics-non-real-time-dashboard.md

 ### Relevant services

-- [Azure Function](https://docs.microsoft.com/azure/azure-functions/functions-overview) - Selected as the API receiving the events from the device clients.
+- [Azure Function](https://docs.microsoft.com/azure/azure-functions/functions-overview) - Used as the API receiving the events from the device clients.
-- [Azure Event Hub](https://azure.microsoft.com/services/event-hubs/) - Selected as it's a service tailored for analytics pipelines and is simple to use with little configuration or management overhead.
-As a bonus, it will be also usable if you decide later on that you need some events to be processed in real-time.
+- [Azure Event Hub](https://azure.microsoft.com/services/event-hubs/) - A service tailored for analytics pipelines and is simple to use with little configuration or management overhead.
+As a bonus, it will be also usable if you decide later on that you would like to process events in real-time.
-- [Azure Databricks](https://docs.microsoft.com/azure/azure-databricks/what-is-azure-databricks) - Selected as it can transform directly the data from Azure Even Hub Capture (AVRO format) to JSON files and also for preparing the data into CSV files compatible with Power BI.
-Streaming data from Azure Event Hubs to Azure Blob Storage in a performant way is not entirely trivial, unless it's really a very small scale.
+- [Azure Databricks](https://docs.microsoft.com/azure/azure-databricks/what-is-azure-databricks) - Transforms the data from Azure Even Hub Capture (AVRO format) to JSON files, and also converts the data into CSV files compatible with Power BI.
+Streaming data from Azure Event Hubs to Azure Blob Storage in a performant way is not entirely trivial, unless it's a very small scale.
-- [Azure Blob Storage](https://docs.microsoft.com/azure/storage/blobs/storage-blobs-overview) - Selected as it’s optimized for storing economically massive amounts of unstructured data.
-Note that it doesn't support a hierarchical file system but sometime in the future you will be able to upgrade to Azure Data Lake Storage Gen2, which offers it as well as the advantages of Blob storage, including low-cost, tiered storage; high availability; strong consistency; and disaster recovery capabilities.
+- [Azure Blob Storage](https://docs.microsoft.com/azure/storage/blobs/storage-blobs-overview) - Optimized for storing  massive amounts of unstructured data.
-- [Power BI](https://powerbi.microsoft.com/) - Selected for the full dashboard customization that it provides.
-Note that Azure can integrate with other various data visualization products like IBM SPSS or Tableau for example, but at the moment those can't connect directly with Azure Blob Storage, check out the alternative architecture below leveraging Azure SQL Data Warehouse if you are interested on using these data visualization products.
+- [Power BI](https://powerbi.microsoft.com/) - A fully customizable dashboard.
+Note that Azure can integrate with other data visualization products like IBM SPSS or Tableau, but at the moment those can't connect directly with Azure Blob Storage.
+Please see the alternative architecture below leveraging Azure SQL Data Warehouse if you are interested in using these data visualization products.

 ### Step by step